skyguy-netizen/personal_website/README.md

 Realtime guestbook chat is powered by Firebase.
 Anyone can leave me a message in this website.

-- ### 🎧 Spotify Status

-Displays song information being played on spotify in real time using the Spotify API and SWR.

 - ### 🕗 Wakatime Statistics

 Data is retrieved using the Wakatime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.